paathelb/paathelb.github.io/_pages/about.md

 - 2023-12-30: I finished my MPhil CSE at HKUST.

 ### Hobbies
 I love reading books during commute times.
-Currently I am reading the following books
+Currently I am reading the following books:
 - Thinking Fast and Slow
 - The Psychology of Money
 - The Elements of Programming Style